Reporting & Assessment

 Year 7 and 8 Target Changes

-In Year 7 and 8 every student has been set an end of Year 11 goal which is based on how they did in a series of online tests at the start of Year 7.
+In Year 7 and 8 every student has been set an end of Year 11 goal which is based on how they did in how they did in their primary school SATs tests.
 These goals are expressed as follows:

 • Band 4 - Aim for grades 7, 8 and 9 at GCSE